 As plaque and tartar remain on teeth, more and more bacteria makes its home there.
 This eventually leads to gum disease.
 A dentist may refer to gum disease by one of its stages:

 - Gingivitis is a very mild form of gum disease.
 It is almost exclusively identified by swollen gums.
 So, if your gums are swollen and bleed easily, you might have gingivitis.
 It is easily reversible by daily cleaning and dentist visits.

 - Periodontitis occurs when gingivitis is not treated and becomes advanced.
 Like Gingivitis, periodontitis is characterized by gum swelling.
-In additional to the swelling, the gums pull away from the teeth and form pockets that become infected allowing plaque and bacteria to enter beneath the tooth.
+In addition to the swelling, the gums pull away from the teeth and form pockets that become infected allowing plaque and bacteria to enter beneath the tooth.
 This can lead to the tooth removal.

 Less than Perfect Oral Hygiene

 An abscessed tooth or gum disease can both be easily prevented by maintaining good oral hygiene.
 However, even the most faithful brusher and flosser can still experience these problems.
-Food that is not picked up by cleaning builds up over time and can lead to swollen gums, bleeding, persistent bad breath and or loose teeth.
+Food that is not picked up by cleaning builds up over time and can lead to swollen gums, bleeding, persistent bad breath and or lose teeth.

 Start Taking Care of Your Oral Health, Today

 Swollen gums are your body’s way of telling you that your teeth need more attention.
 By keeping up with up with regular dentist visits, brushing your teeth daily, and maintaining your oral health, swollen gums do not have to be a problem.
 Learn more about our dental services, and pay us a visit at any one of our North Carolina locations.